raforg/danectl/README.md

     danectl tlsa-check example.org

-You also need to configure danectl with the list of services that need to be reloaded when the key rolls over.
+You also need to configure danectl with the list of TLS services that need to be reloaded when the key rolls over.

     danectl add-reload example.org apache2 postfix dovecot
     danectl del-reload example.org postfix